This page provides information on the new Women in STEM Cadetships and Advanced Apprenticeships Program.

 - Victoria University

-Further information about the Program requirements for higher education providers, employers, and employees can be found in the conditions of grant as set out in the Other Grants Guidelines (Education) Amendment (Women in STEM) 2020 or the program’s Frequently Asked Questions page.
+For more information about the Program requirements for higher education providers, employers and employees, read the Other Grants Guidelines (Education) Amendment (Women in STEM) 2020, or visit the program’s Frequently Asked Questions page.